Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

 .. code-block:: console

-    $ bioconda-recipe-gen build netreg/ cmake
+    $ birg build netreg/ cmake

 When BiRG is running it will print out a lot of text, this is the output from it's building process.
-BiRG will also some times ask for your help, to determine which version of a dependency it should use.
+BiRG will also, some times, ask for your help, to determine which version of a dependency it should use.

 When BiRG is done running (may take around 20 min for this specific package) it will tell you if it was able to build and run your software, and the output recipe can be found in the directory which was created by the `init` command.